atbcb/usab-uswds/_ada-guides/chapter-4-accessible-means-of-egress.md

 ![Plan view of horizontal exit and enclosed exit stairways.
 Notes: No more than half the required exits can be horizontal exits.
 At least one exit must lead directly to an exit enclosure or to the exterior.
-A 48" min. stairway width is not required where horizontal exits are provided.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4amoe17.jpg){: .img-large}
+A 48 inches minimum stairway width is not required where horizontal exits are provided.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4amoe17.jpg){: .img-large}

 ### Elevators with Standby Power [IBC §1007.4 (2003), §1003.2.13.3 (2000)]